-The increased burden of dealing with special leave applications under the new Rules is obvious.
-There are many more files to be read; discussions must be had; short reasons must be prepared; hearings have to be completed; points need to be vigilantly watched for.
-A good illustration of issues noticed for the first time in the preparation by the Justices for special leave hearings was the judicial immunity point that finally proved determinative in the appeal in Fingleton v The Queen.
-That defence had been overlooked in the trial and intermediate appeal of Ms Fingleton, the former Chief Magistrate of Queensland.
+Di Fingleton, the former Chief Magistrate of Queensland.
 The result was that she was convicted, resigned her office and served a prison sentence for a conviction that was quashed in the High Court for a "crime" from which she always enjoyed statutory legal immunity because she had acted in a protected administrative capacity.

 Each of the Justices takes special leave obligations seriously, knowing as they do that their decision represents the end of the line of legal reconsideration.
-The High Court (over my dissent), in the past decade, has not changed its stand on the strict approach it had earlier adopted to the character of an "appeal" under the Constitution.
-It remains a 'strict' appeal and no matter how compelling, fresh or new evidence is never received.
-However, the Court has insisted that, whilst proceedings are alive in the Judicature, serious errors of law may be raised, even though not pressed below.
+The High Court (over my dissent), in the past decade, has not changed its stand on the strict approach it had earlier adopted to the character of an "appeal" under the Constitution63.
+It remains a "strict" appeal and no matter how compelling, fresh or new evidence is never received.
+However, the Court has insisted that, while proceedings are alive in the Judicature, serious errors of law may be raised, even though not pressed below64.
 Despite the differing experience, philosophies and values of the Justices leading to differences in the disposition of substantive applications and appeals, there is rarely a disagreement amongst us in the disposal of special leave applications.
-The criteria are well known and cases for leave generally stand out.
-Nevertheless, where disagreement exists on that question it is publicly recorded and, sometimes, substantive reasons are given to explain the difference.
+The criteria are well-known and cases for leave generally stand out.
+Nevertheless, where disagreement exists on that question it is publicly recorded and, sometimes, substantive reasons are given to explain the difference65.